Skip to main content

 The main issue with car loans is that a vehicle is a depreciating asset.
 The longer you own a car, the less it’s worth.
 This is in stark contrast to your house, which almost always goes up in value.
 If you take too long to pay off your car loan, you run the risk of being “upside down” or “underwater” on it.
 That means you owe more money than the vehicle is actually worth.
 This is not a good situation to be in.

 Personal finance experts recommend shopping around for the lowest possible interest rate for your car loan.
 Then, try to keep the term between three and five years.
 Any longer and you could end up paying way more than the vehicle is really worth.
 A car loan is often a great place to make a lump sum payment.
-If you get a decent bonus at work or make a small score on a scratch off ticket, consider using it to cross off a large chunk of your auto loan.
+If you get a decent bonus at work or make a small score on a scratch-off ticket, consider using it to cross off a large chunk of your auto loan.

 Credit Cards

 Credit card debt is often referred to as the worst debt you can carry.
-There’s plenty of reasons for that.
+There are plenty of reasons for that.
 First, credit cards tend to charge the highest interest rates.
 With the exception of payday loans (which should be avoided at all costs), credit card interest rates are the worst.
 They can run up to 30%!

 Secondly, credit card debt is often used for everyday expenses that leave you with nothing of value to show for it.
 When you pay down your mortgage, you’re left with a valuable home that shelters you.
 Your student loans helped you get an education that led to a job and a regular income.
 A car loan leaves you with a vehicle that provides a means of transportation and gives you mobility.
 Credit cards just leave you in debt and not much else.
 No, your new TV and Xbox don’t really count as assets.

 You’re not making smart financial decisions if you use your credit card to fund a night out, going on vacation, or needless shopping excursions.
-You might be left with some fond memories, but the high interest debt isn’t worth it.
+You might be left with some fond memories, but the high-interest debt isn’t worth it.
 Quite the opposite, actually.
 For example, those new shoes you bought for $150 might end up costing you more than $200 once the interest is applied and you finally pay them off.

 We have a few tips about owning and using credit cards.
 First, only keep a single card.
 Then, set the credit limit to about $10,000 or less.
-You should definitely shop around for cards that charge the lowest interest rates too.
+You should definitely shop around for cards that charge the lowest interest rates, too.
 You can find cards that charge in the 10-to-15% range, depending on your credit score.
 Then try to only use your card in emergencies.
 Lastly, pay off your entire balance every month.
-That way you won’t get hit with costly interest fees, and you can avoid carrying a balance month after month.
+That way, you won’t get hit with costly interest fees, and you can avoid carrying a balance month after month.
 If you can’t stick to most of these rules, then you probably shouldn’t own a credit card.
 Having one will only get you into financial trouble.

 The Last Word

 If you’re like most people, you have multiple types of debt.
 It can be overwhelming to figure out where to concentrate your efforts.
-Pay off the high interest debt first?
+Pay off the high-interest debt first?
 Do you pay off the largest debt first, even if the interest rate is low?
 Should you pay off debt on appreciating or depreciating assets first?
-There’s often no clear cut answer that works for everyone.
+There’s often no clear-cut answer that works for everyone.

 Our best advice is usually to focus on paying off the debts that are costing you the most money.
 That typically means credit cards or lines of credit.
 After that, it’s probably car loans.
-Your car is never going to worth as much money as it is today, after all.
-Student loans are tricky, because they can balloon to enormous proportions if you’re not careful.
+Your car is never going to be worth as much money as it is today, after all.
+Student loans are tricky because they can balloon to enormous proportions if you’re not careful.
 Student debt and car loans are a great place to apply any lump sum payments you are able to make.

 Normally, you save your mortgage for last.
-Be sure to keep with the normal payments to keep your mortgage in good standing though.
+Be sure to keep up with the normal payments to keep your mortgage in good standing, though.
 And with the real estate market almost always guaranteed to increase in value, there’s no rush to pay more than you can reasonably afford.
 However, if your mortgage is the only debt you have left, feel free to attack it with every extra dollar to build a stronger net worth in a hurry.

 Devon Taylor